Arthritis in dogs and cats

 - Joint fluid aspiration to ascertain if the arthritis is degenerative or inflammatory.

 With a personalised treatment plan that effectively manages pain and inflammation, it is possible for your cat or dog to live a happy and relatively pain-free life.

 Treatment for arthritis in dogs and cats

 There is no cure for arthritis, as the physical changes that have occurred in the affected joints cannot be reversed.
+There is no treatment that can correct the structural damage to the animal’s joints, calcium deposits, scar tissue, missing or torn cartilage or bone changes at the joint.
 Therefore, cat and dog arthritis treatment is most commonly palliative and entails controlling and managing the pain and inflammation.
-However, treatment cannot correct the structural damage to the animal’s joints, calcium deposits, scar tissue, missing or torn cartilage or bone changes at the joint.

 A personalised treatment plan will be developed for your cat or dog, considering its age, severity of the symptoms, stage of the disease and any other health problems or underlying diseases which need to be addressed.

 Some of the common cat and dog arthritis treatment options are:

 Prescription pain medications